 FMS Listed by thegentlemen Ransomware Group

-On May 6, 2026, the ransomware group known as thegentlemen added FMS, Inc. to its public leak site, confirming that internal files had been exfiltrated from the Virginia-based software company.
+On May 6, 2026, the ransomware group known as thegentlemen added FMS, Inc. to its public leak site, claiming that internal files had been exfiltrated from the Virginia-based software company.

 Public reporting indicates that FMS, Inc., developer of tools for Microsoft Access, SQL Server, Visual Studio .NET, and Visual Basic, suffered a ransomware attack in which attackers copied internal company files.
 The company, founded in 1986 and headquartered in Vienna, Virginia, serves tens of thousands of customers in more than 100 countries, including 90 of the Fortune 100 and every U.S. federal government department.
 Available reporting describes the listing on thegentlemen’s leak site but does not yet specify the exact volume or types of files exposed beyond “internal files.”
 No customer data breach notification has been issued as of the latest public information.